How to build a wood fired pottery kiln books

 Translated from Japanese by Naoko Gomi

 The modest wrapping aside; the content is a game-changer!
 At least it was for me.
 An old dream of sculpting my own small-scale, low-cost, functional kiln.
 I didn’t even think it was possible before I came across this book (ah sorry booklet).
 It contains a lot of simple drawings and detailed descriptions of how to coil build the different designs; like the mini-gama, the serio-gama, the jar-gama, the itazara-gama, the tokkuri san bon-gama, and a paper kiln.
-Though the different designs fill most of the book, a more interesting aspect than different types, is the combination of traditional ceramic kiln concepts and ideas from the blacksmith: Charcoal and hairdryers (sometimes up to 4 dryers at the same time) are cheap and low-tech, but certainly effective: Solving every small-kilns problems related to pipes, drafts, and air supply.
+Though different kiln designs fill most of the book, a more interesting aspect than types is the book’s main concept: Combining traditional ceramic kilns with ideas from the blacksmith: Charcoal and hairdryers (sometimes up to 4 dryers at the same time) are cheap and low-tech, but certainly effective: Solving every small-kilns problems related to pipes, drafts, and air supply.
 To my surprise material science was not a topic in the book, and “refractories” is only described by this sentence: “Grog added to raku claybody”.
 So there is no secret ingredient in this mix.
 Instead, the booklet stresses the importance of using reinforcing wire, since it expects the kiln most likely will crack up (but not so much it falls apart).
 Simply a unique must-read book.

 Books Wood firing Journeys and Techniques a Collection of Articles from Ceramics monthly